Frequently asked questions

 How long is your waiting list?

 There continues to be an exceptional demand for appointments in our service.
 This is due to a large increasing number of referrals, and the continuing care being provided to people once they are seen by the service.
-The waiting list at the moment is around two years.
-This is of course a long time to wait, but we are happy to say the list has gotten a lot shorter recently and continues to do so.
-Information about our current waiting times for a first appointment can be found on our waiting list update page.
+The wait at the moment is between two and three years.
+This is of course a long time to wait, however our commissioned services from Gendered Intelligence and our Waiting Well events and resources are there to support you at this time.
+Information about our current waiting times for a first appointment can be found on our waiting list update.

 Can I transfer between waiting lists or Gender Clinics?